 Shoot from Different Angles

-Walking off the designated paths during a visit to The Flower Fields is prohibited.
+Walking off the designated paths while visiting The Flower Fields is prohibited.
 There’s no exception!
-Yet it’s quite easy to achieve that “immersed in the flower fields” image by shooting from different angles.
+Yet it’s quite easy to achieve that immersed-in-the-flower-fields image by shooting from different angles.
 Aware of the demand, the farm provides special photo areas.
 (If you visit The Flower Fields at Carlsbad Ranch in the afternoon, expect to wait in line for your turn to use these spots.)

-To sum it all up, use your creative and shoot from different perspectives to achieve your goals.
-Who said you need to walk behind green barriers to get a great shot?
+To sum it all up, use your creativity and shoot from different perspectives to achieve your goals.
+Who said you need to walk behind that green barriers to get a great shot?

 Photograph at the Farthest Areas of the Ranch

-As you know it already, only a few guests visit the farthest corners of The Flower Fields when in Carlsbad.
+As you know it already, only a few guests visit the farthest corners of The Flower Fields.
 Use it to your advantage to photograph the flowers with practically no disturbances.
 Again, play with your angles to achieve that dreamy look without trespassing on the fields.

 Photograph at Golden Hour

 Photographing at the golden hour is ideal whether you visit The Flower Fields in Carlsbad or wildflowers in the Greater Los Angeles Area.
-While it’s easy to get to your destination before dawn in the latter case, Carlsbad Ranch opens only when the sun is already high in the sky.
+While it’s easy to get to the latter destinations before dawn, Carlsbad Ranch opens only when the sun is already high in the sky.
 Yet the soft morning light still works magic for your flower photography, giving you another reason to visit the fields in Carlsbad as early as possible.